 You don’t want to list out everything that there is to know about you on your online dating profile, because you need to have a little bit to talk about on your date!
 A little mystery or intrigue as fine as long as you aren’t being totally vague.
-Men tend to prefer faster to scan profiles then women do, so keep in mind your audience when you’re writing your information out.
+Men tend to prefer faster to scan profiles than women do, so keep in mind your audience when you’re writing your information out.

 That being said, be sure to include details about your interests so you don’t seem like you’re just rambling off appealing ones.
 If you like to travel, mention what type of climate is your favorite.
 If you love your dog, mention that you hit the dog park regularly.
-Anything to give a bit of shape and texture to your profile is going to make you seem more like a real life person that the men will be drawn to.
+Anything to give a bit of shape and texture to your profile is going to make you seem more like a real-life person that the men will be drawn to.

 Tip #10: Skip the Negativity

-It can be tempting to try and appeal real amidst the “long walks on the beach” cliche crowd and be a little self deprecating, but anything that comes across as negative, cynical, or bristling isn’t going to go over well with the guys.
+It can be tempting to try and appeal real amidst the “long walks on the beach” cliche crowd and be a little self-deprecating, but anything that comes across as negative, cynical, or bristling isn’t going to go over well with the guys.
 You don’t want to put anything into someone’s head that doesn’t need to be there.
-Also avoid listing interests that make you seem a little on the unsocial side.
+Also, avoid listing interests that make you seem a little on the unsocial side.